 As a sanitary district, we are responsible for residential solid waste (trash) collection and its transmittal to recycling facilities for sorting, recycling and disposal.
 Additionally, we maintain a wastewater (sewer) collection system that collects and transmits wastewater to Orange County Sanitation District facilities for treatment and disposal.
-These core responsibilities are accomplished through a combination of public and private services, which include an in-house administrative and wastewater maintenance staff and a privately contracted trash hauler, attorney, treasurer and engineer.
+These core responsibilities are accomplished through a combination of public and private services, which include an in-house administrative and wastewater maintenance staff and a privately contracted trash hauler, attorney, and treasurer.

 To protect public health and the environment for current and future generations

 Leading a community that is free from solid waste and wastewater pollution

 Our Just Cause

 Keeping our water environment pollution free

 - Balance: We value a healthy work and life balance.

 - Dedication: We provide services in a manner that is competent, courteous and responsive.